netflash/cv/README.md

 # Alex Romanov

-If you hit this page you might be interesting about me, huh ?
+If you hit this page you might be interested about me, huh ?

 Below are some details which could shed some light about my professional skills: